Krupa27/DN3.0_Exercises/README.md

 "week1-Designs_Patterns_Principles" is uploaded in zip folder, due to there are more than 100 files in that folder.

 "week2-SpringBoot_Maven" is uploaded in zip folder, due to there are more than 100 files in that folder.

+"Week3-SpringDataJPA_Hibernate" is uploaded in zip folder, due to there are more than 100 files in that folder.